consoledotdev/home/content/podcast/s02e07-dev-communities-rosie-sherry-orbit.md

 {{< podcast-episode/clipping time="05:24" >}}

+**Rosie:**  I have this gripe, this is only since the pandemic, because the pandemic has brought on this huge interest in community.
+What’s happened, as a result is business people, marketing people are saying, “oh, community’s a new thing.
+We have to invest in community.”
+They end up saying community is a new marketing.
+It’s like, no. No it’s not.
+Stay away from community, please.
-**Rosie:** Community is special within its own rights.
+Community is special within its own rights.
 It has its own goals.
-The goal of community is not to sell a product. … We're not there for sales, as community, we're there to help people, help them through their community journey, help them thrive, in whichever way we can, in using whatever resources we have access to, whereas marketing has a different goal.
+The goal of community is not to sell a product.

 {{</ podcast-episode/clipping >}}